RightsandWrongsgit/ARMTEC/cicd/gitignore.md

 #### Removing something you already added to a repository:
 As a quick reference note, you might have done a 'git init' and pushed some files that you now wish you hadn't and plan to edit your .gitignore so they don't go up in the future.
-You might try this to remove items; 'mode_modules' is the example.
+You might try this to remove items; 'node_modules' is the example.

 `git rm -r --cached node_modules`